20xAEsec/shodan_monitor/README.md

 | uncommon              | Triggered when Shodan Monitor detects a device or system with an unusual configuration or usage pattern.                                                         |
 | uncommon_plus         | Similar to the uncommon alert, however, uncommon_plus is triggered when Shodan Monitor detects a device or system with an even more unusual configuration.        |
 | vulnerable            | Triggered when Shodan Monitor detects a device, system, or service with known vulnerabilities that can be exploited by attackers to gain unauthorized access or cause disruption to the network or system. |
+# Home Network Onboarding to Shodan Monitor

+This Python script automates the process of onboarding your home network's public IP address into a Shodan Monitor group.
+It retrieves your network's public IP, creates or locates an existing Shodan Monitor group, adds your IP to that group, and configures built-in alert triggers—all while leveraging environment variables for secure API key management.

+## Overview

+The script performs the following tasks:

+1. **Load Environment Variables:**
+   Uses the `python-dotenv` package to load environment variables from a `.env` file.
+Make sure your `.env` file contains your Shodan API key (e.g., `SHODAN_API_KEY=your_api_key`).

+2. **Retrieve Public IP:**
+   Calls an external service (ipify) to obtain the public IP address of your network.
+This IP represents the outward-facing gateway of your internal network.

+3. **Manage Shodan Monitor Group:**
+   - **Find Group:** Attempts to find an existing Shodan Monitor group by name.
+   - **Create Group:** If no matching group is found, a new group is created.
+   - **Onboard IP:** The retrieved public IP is then onboarded into the group.
+   - **Configure Alerts:** Built-in alert triggers are configured for the group to monitor for specific events.

+4. **Example Usage:**
+   When executed as the main script, it will run the onboarding process with the group name "Home Network".

+## Requirements

+This project relies on the following Python packages, each pinned to a specific version to ensure compatibility and stability.
+Make sure to install these dependencies exactly as specified:

+- **certifi (2025.1.31):**
+  Provides Mozilla's CA Bundle, ensuring that SSL certificates used in HTTPS connections are validated properly for secure communication.

+- **charset-normalizer (3.4.1):**
+  A tool for detecting and normalizing character encodings.
+It ensures that text data is correctly interpreted across various formats.

+- **idna (3.10):**
+  Implements support for Internationalized Domain Names (IDN), enabling the correct handling of non-ASCII domain names.

+- **python-dotenv (1.0.1):**
+  Loads environment variables from a `.env` file into your application's environment.
+This helps manage configuration and sensitive information (e.g., API keys) securely.

+- **python-nmap (0.7.1):**
+  A Python wrapper for the Nmap tool, allowing you to perform network scans and discover devices on your network programmatically.

+- **requests (2.32.3):**
+  A user-friendly HTTP library for Python, used to make API calls and interact with web services easily.

+- **urllib3 (2.3.0):**
+  A powerful, low-level HTTP client library that underpins the Requests library.
+It handles the core aspects of HTTP communication and connection pooling.